-Paint is a product that is really needed to coat iron or steel materials such as industrial pipes, medical equipment, and others.
-Problems that are currently felt by the public and industry regarding paint products include paint peeling on the coated material.
-The innovation of adding bentonite-chitosan filler is able to improve the physical properties of coating paint.
-The sample formulation used was the addition of 2%, 4%, 6%, 8% w/w bentonite chitosan filler.
-The results of the Fourier Transform Infrared (FT-IR) test show that there are NH, CH, C=O functional groups.
-In the Thermogravimetric Analysis (TGA) test, the sample experienced single decomposition and showed the best results for the Polyurethane/Bentonite/Chitosan 8:8 % w/w sample where the sample began to degrade at a temperature of 416.85(oC).
-SEM testshows that the chitosan chains are well dispersed into the bentonite interlayer.
-The results of the bacterial test showed the best results on the samplesPolyurethane/Bentonite/Chitosan 8:8 % w/w has the widest zone of inhibition with a value of 6.9 mm for E.Coli bacteria.
-Corrosion tests show that the addition of bentonite and chitosan affects the corrosion rate, the greater the composition of bentonite and chitosan can reduce the corrosion rate.
-The sample with a Polyurethane/Bentonite/Chitosan composition of 8:8 % w/w was the best sample where the sample experienced the smallest corrosion rate, namely 5.08 mpy.
+Paint is a product that is really needed to coat iron or steel materials such as industrial pipes, medical equipment, and so on.
+The sample formulation used was the addition of chitosan bentonite filler 2, 4, 6, 8% w/w.
+In TGA testing, the sample underwent single decomposition and showed the best results in the Polyurethane/Bentonite/Chitosan 8:8% w/w sample where the sample began to degrade at a temperature of 416.85 (°C).
+The bacterial test results showed the best results in the Polyurethane/Bentonite/Chitosan 8:8% w/w sample where the sample which had the widest inhibition zone with a value of 6.9 mm for E.Coli bacteria.
+The sample with the composition Polyurethane/Bentonite/Chitosan 8:8% w/w was the best sample where the sample experienced the smallest corrosion rate, namely 5.08 mpy.
+The application of this paint is to strengthen the durability of the building so that corrosion does not occur in the Hagu Barat Laut of Lhokseumawe because it is close to sea waters which have air levels that are quite susceptible to corrosion.